 There have been several studies to confirm CBD aids in quitting smoking.
 One study consisted of making CBD inhalers available to participants, which resulted in 40% of them cutting back on their cigarette habit.
 Another test addressed the ritualistic and social aspects connected to smoking by exposing the study participants to photos of people at parties and other social outings that were regularly smoking cigarettes.

-For smokers who enjoy the experience of escaping for a cigarette break and catching a breath of fresh air, savoring a few minutes of solitude, or chatting with a buddy, the rolled CBD flower “joint” fulfills every aspect of that.
-For those looking for a quicker more convenient alternative that's more like an e-cig, there's the CBD vape pen to use instead.
+For smokers who enjoy the experience of escaping for a cigarette break and catching a breath of fresh air, savoring a few minutes of solitude, or chatting with a buddy, the pre-rolled CBD flower “joint” fulfills every aspect of that.
+For those looking for a quicker, more convenient alternative that's more like an e-cig, there's the CBD vape pen to use instead.

-Overall the hemp plant variety produces 0.3% or less of THC, whereas the marijuana version contains as much as 30% of THC.
+Overall, the hemp plant variety produces 0.3% or less of THC, whereas the marijuana version contains as much as 30% of THC.
 It is important to note that federal law prohibits THC but state laws vary widely.
-Additionally, CBD oil can be extracted from both plant varieties and the existing cannabinoid properties determine whether or not the THC side effects of euphoria, paranoia, and increased appetite will be experienced, or the relaxing, distressing, pain reducing, feelings of calm will be the result.
+Additionally, CBD oil can be extracted from both plant varieties, and the existing cannabinoid properties determine whether or not the THC side effects of euphoria, paranoia, and increased appetite will be experienced, or if the relaxing, distressing, pain-reducing, feelings of calm will be the result.

 Based on the 2018 Farm Bill, CBD is legal as long as:

 According to a survey conducted by the Brightfield Group, 24% of tobacco users are turning to hemp rolled cigarettes or vaping as a cessation aid.
-And, bottom line, choosing CBD, whether in the form of cigarettes, or e-cigarettes is a much safer and healthier alternative to the smelly, unhealthy nicotine cigarettes.
+Bottom line, choosing CBD, whether in the form of cigarettes or e-cigarettes, is a much safer and healthier alternative to smelly, unhealthy nicotine cigarettes.